lbeurerkellner/green-gold-dachshund-web/docs/guide/index.md

 # Getting Started

-Learn how to get started with LMQL, by writing your first query.
+Learn how to get started with LMQL and write your first program.

 ## 1. Installation